guyLee687/Learning-to-Program/Full Stack Dev/HTML_CSS/CSS_Notes.md

 - margin: Controls the gap between boxes.
 Can control individual styles  *(ex. margin-left)*.
 Also a shortcut method would be to assign four values to margin *(ex. margin: top, right, bottom, left)*.

 -display: Turns inline elements to block elements, and vice-versa.
-Values are inline, block, inline-block, none.
+Values are *inline, block, inline-block, none*.

 -visibility: Allows you to hide boxes from user.
 Values hidden, visible.